HOU-SZ/pcbook/README.md

 # pcbook
-An application to manage and search for laptop configurations using gRPC
+An application to manage and search for laptop configurations using gRPC and golang.